pensjonatus/flash-fiction/blog/tea-house.md

 ---
-title: 'Tea house'
+title: Tea house
 date: '2023-03-25'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 A traveler came into the tea house.
 It was late, dark outside, but cozy and warm